swesos2018/swesos2018.github.io/index.md

 The selection process will be inclusive, i.e., all serious submissions that are reasonably within the scope of the workshop, and that meet normal academic quality standards, will be accepted.
 There are no requirements on uniqueness, so it is possible to reuse material that has already been presented elsewhere.

-The extended abstracts will be put into a proceedings document.
 Each author will be given a presentation slot of approximately 20 min.
 The conference language is English.

 Important dates (all dates are firm, no extensions will be given):